This is the big list containing almost everything.

-It was originally intended to be a novel, but it ran its course much more quickly than I expected.
+It was originally intended to be longer, but it ran its course much more quickly than I expected.

-This is only a very first draft so will undoubtedly have lots of errors until I get a chance to revise it.
+This is only the first draft so will undoubtedly have lots of errors until I get a chance to revise it.

 This is a revised cover.
 It's better than the previous one, but I'm still not sure I'll keep it.
 Let me know what you think.

 The Meaning of Life - a short story (24kB : 4,122 words : 8 pages)